Ocean: Alkalinity

+The growth of phytoplankton in surface ocean waters leads to the conversion of some bicarbonate and carbonate ions into organic matter.
+Some of this organic matter sinks into the deep ocean where it is broken down back into carbonate and bicarbonate.
+This process is related to ocean productivity or marine primary production.
+Thus alkalinity tends to increase with depth and also along the global thermohaline circulation from the Atlantic to the Pacific and Indian Ocean, although these increases are small.
+The concentrations vary overall by only a few percent.

+The absorption of CO2 from the atmosphere does not affect the ocean's alkalinity.
+It does lead to a reduction in pH value though (termed ocean acidification).

 Residence times of chemical elements and ions

 The ocean waters contain many chemical elements as dissolved ions.
 Elements dissolved in ocean waters have a wide range of concentrations.
 Some elements have very high concentrations of several grams per liter, such as sodium and chloride, together making up the majority of ocean salts.
 Other elements, such as iron, are present at tiny concentrations of just a few nanograms (10−9 grams) per liter.

 The concentration of any element depends on its rate of supply to the ocean and its rate of removal.
 Elements enter the ocean from rivers, the atmosphere and hydrothermal vents.
 Elements are removed from ocean water by sinking and becoming buried in sediments or evaporating to the atmosphere in the case of water and some gases.
-Oceanographers consider the balance of input and removal by estimating the residence time of an element.
+By estimating the residence time of an element, oceanographers examine the balance of input and removal.
 Residence time is the average time the element would spend dissolved in the ocean before it is removed.
-Very abundant elements in ocean water like sodium have high rates of input, reflecting high abundance in rocks and relatively rapid rock weathering, coupled to very slow removal from the ocean because sodium ions are rather unreactive and very soluble.
+Heavily abundant elements in ocean water such as sodium, have high input rates.
+This reflects high abundance in rocks and rapid rock weathering, paired with very slow removal from the ocean due to sodium ions being comparatively unreactive and highly soluble.
 In contrast, other elements such as iron and aluminium are abundant in rocks but very insoluble, meaning that inputs to the ocean are low and removal is rapid.
 These cycles represent part of the major global cycle of elements that has gone on since the Earth first formed.
 The residence times of the very abundant elements in the ocean are estimated to be millions of years, while for highly reactive and insoluble elements, residence times are only hundreds of years.